pranavgnn/pranavgnn/README.md

 🌱 I'm always learning and exploring new technologies.

-🎓 2nd year BTech student pursuing Computer Science and Financial Technology @ Manipal Institute of Technology
-    and Integrated MTech in entrepreneurship.
+🎓 2nd year BTech student pursuing Computer Science and Financial Technology @ Manipal Institute of Technology, and Integrated MTech in entrepreneurship.
 ```

 ## Projects